thingsboard/thingsboard.github.io/docs/paas/user-guide/ota-updates.md

         title: 'Go to the Device profile page and open needed device profile details to edit its information.'
     1:
         image: https://img.thingsboard.io/user-guide/firmware/fw-devicegroup-1-pe.png
-        title: "From the drop-down menu select firmware that you'd like to assign to this device profile."
+        title: "From the drop-down menu select firmware that you would like to assign to this device profile."
     2:
         image: https://img.thingsboard.io/user-guide/firmware/fw-devicegroup-2-pe.png
-        title: 'After selecting firmware, apply changes by clicking the orange check mark in the right corner of the page.'
+        title: "After selecting firmware, apply changes by clicking the orange check mark in the right corner of the page."
     3:
         image: https://img.thingsboard.io/user-guide/firmware/fw-devicegroup-3-pe.png
-        title: ''
+        title: ""

 fw-scheduler:
     0: